rtgodwin/rtgodwin.github.io/vignettes/oneinfl.md

 Functions in this package:
 - `oneinfl(formula, data, dist)` - estimate the new OIZTNB and OIPP models
 - `truncreg(formula, data, dist)` - estimate the standard ZTNB and PP models
-- `oneLRT(model1, model2)` - test for overdispersion or one-inflation
+- `oneLRT(model1, model2)` - likelihood ratio test for overdispersion or one-inflation

 ## Load package and data